Planning hydration & nutrition for your virtual run

 Further studies reinforce this idea that enjoyment plays a key role in motivating and improving performance.
 A longitudinal study of 500 female runners over a two-year period found that those who enjoyed the activity were far more likely to continue and improve.
 Participants indicated their preferences among three aerobic workouts and then performed each of them for 20 minutes.
 After their preferred training, their fatigue, psychological distress and reported difficulty were lower, while their sense of positive well-being was higher.
 Since the work rates were roughly equivalent for all three exercise modes, these differences are remarkable.

 Emphasising the personal value of an activity or its relevance to one’s future increased motivation and drive

-While it’s easy to get caught up in setting new and harder-to-achieve goals when it comes to your 2017 Gold Coast Airport Marathon race, don’t forget to take a step back every now and then and remember why you took up this great sport in the first place.
+While it’s easy to get caught up in setting new and harder-to-achieve goals when it comes to your Gold Coast Marathon race, don’t forget to take a step back every now and then and remember why you took up this great sport in the first place.
 Remember to savour the pure, basic beauty of running and how it improves your mind, mood and health (with or without a PB!).

 Boyd, Weinmann & Yin 2002